burtn/notebook/biology/A2/topics/BY4/Nervous_System/Reflex.md

 Although the brain is not normally involved in reflexes it can become involved and can modify the usual response.
-The brain does this through inhibitory nerve fibres and usually when it has extra 'data' availiable to it - such as a sound.
+The brain does this through inhibitory nerve fibres and usually when it has extra 'data' available to it - such as a sound.
 So that the brain can intervene in reflexes the impulses that create them can also travel to the brain through ascending nerve fibres that originate in the spinal cord's grey matter.